About the Map

 Pois on current map

-Under the Poi-buttons on the top-left side of the map you will find a download link.
-This will download the poi of the current visible part of the map.
+Under the POI buttons on the top-left side of the map, you will find a download link.
+This will download the POI of the current visible part of the map.

-Moving pois to your GPS -Device.
+Moving POIs to your GPS device.

 Downloads per country